torrejonv/teranode/docs/services/utxoPersister.md

 ├── UTXO.go
 │   Defines the UTXO (Unspent Transaction Output) data structure and related methods.
 │
+├── UTXOSet.go
+│   Implements the UTXOSet structure and related methods.
+│
 ├── UTXODeletion.go
 │   Implements the logic for UTXO deletions, which occur when UTXOs are spent in a transaction.
-│
-├── UTXODiff.go
-│   Implements the UTXODiff structure, which represents the difference in the UTXO set │   between two consecutive blocks.
-│
+|
 └── filestorer/
     │
     └── FileStorer.go